 Proposed actions in the plan relating to coordination efforts between the Department of Housing and Community Development (HCD) and the Department of Family Services, specifically client referrals, information sharing regarding mutual clients (for rent determinations and otherwise), coordination of the provision of specific social and self-sufficiency services and programs to eligible families, and joint administration of programs, were undertaken.
-Regarding how future actions will change as a result of the current year, at the beginning of Fiscal Year 2017 the Community Action Advisory Board was in the process of developing a new strategic plan and it was anticipated that there would be an attempt to work more closely with HCD in the future in recognition of the importance of affordable housing to improving the economic success in the county.
+Regarding how future actions will change as a result of the current year, in Fiscal Year 2017 the Community Action Advisory Board worked more closely with HCD, and will continue to do so in the future, in recognition of the importance of affordable housing to improving the economic success in the county by providing input into the Communitywide Housing Strategic Plan.